Caveat: 양지가 있으면 음지도 있다

 The picture below shows Bernie-the-Cat finding a sunny spot on the front stoop of my home in Lansdale, Pennsylvania, in 1997.

-Bernie-the-Cat was the youngest of three cats that Michelle and I had, first in Minneapolis and later in Philadelphia.
+Bernie-the-Cat was the youngest of three cats that Michelle and I had, first in Minneapolis and later they moved with us to Philadelphia.

 Caveat: palabras desenterradas